geospatialeco/GEARS/Intro_RS_Lab1.md

 // Add the data again, with value ranges, and a useful title for teh Layer tab Map.addLayer(srtm, {min: 0, max: 300}, 'Elevation above sea level');
 ```
 ![Figure 11.
 Comment script](commentsrtm.png)

 11. The final step is then to save you script by clicking "Save".
 It will be saved in your private repository, and will be accessible the next time you log in to Earth Engine.
 ![Figure 12.
 Comment script](savesrtm.png)

 -------
 ### Thank you

 I hope you found that useful.
-A recorded video of this tutorial can be found on my YouTube Channel and at https://www.gears-lab.com
+A recorded video of this tutorial can be found on my YouTube Channel's [Introduction to Remote Sensing of the Environment Playlist](https://www.youtube.com/playlist?list=PLf6lu3bePWHDi3-lrSqiyInMGQXM34TSV) and on my lab website [GEARS](https://www.gears-lab.com).

 ------